 Pro-Semitism is not blinding oneself to the faults of individual Jews or Israel.
 Minimally, it is supporting fair treatment of Jews and Israel.
 The very least one can do is to speak up when one hears an anti-Semitic comment.
 Self-preserving silence and inaction in the face of anti-Semitism is odious to the Lord: Therefore, to one who knows the right thing to do and does not do it, to him it is sin (James 4:17).
 Not every individual among the condemned goat nations will necessarily be an active persecutor of Jews; they will simply not get involved in the dangerous business of offering them succor.

 For those who believe the Bible, pro-Semitism is an inclination to bless the Jews because God has chosen them to bless the world.
 For this reason, pro-Semitism ought to be a hallmark of every believer and local church or congregation.
 Believers' pro-Semitism must include bringing the Gospel to the Jews per Matthew 28:18-20, and doing so as a priority over other peoples per Romans 1:16.
 It should also include extending ministries of mercy to them as a priority.
-This is seen in Matthew 25:34-40, where the Lord is shown blessing those who so minister to Israel, and in Romans 15:27: For if the Gentiles have shared in their [the Jews'] spiritual things, they are indebted to minister to them also in material things.
-Another Gentile obligation is implied in Romans 11:11: I say then, [the Jews] did not stumble so as to fall, did they?
+This is seen in Matthew 25:34-40, where the Lord is shown blessing those who so minister to Israel, and in Romans 15:27: For if the Gentiles have shared in their spiritual things, they are indebted to minister to them also in material things.
+Another Gentile obligation is implied in Romans 11:11: I say then, they did not stumble so as to fall, did they?
 May it never be!
 But by their transgression salvation has come to the Gentiles, to make them jealous.
-If Jews see the joy of salvation in the lives of Gentile believers, then many will desire to enter into the joy of their Jewish Messiah - and what better way to display this joy to Jews than in joyous ministry to them!
+If Jews see the joy of salvation in the lives of Gentile believers, then many will desire to enter into the joy of their Jewish Messiah - and what better way to display this joy to Jews than in joyous ministry to them?

 To be most effective in pro-Semitic activities, one ought to pray for Israel regularly according to Psalm 122:6, 137:5-6 and Isaiah 62:1,6-7, and become familiar with at least the basics of Jewish history and prophecy and what Scripture says about their unique call in God.
-One way to begin is by studying the ten studies in the Israel series.
+One way to begin is by studying the ten studies in this site's Israel series.

 There's a flip side to the cursing aspect of the Abrahamic Covenant: and I will bless those who bless you (Genesis 12:3a).

 God promises to bless those who bless Israel.
-Here are some examples.
+Here are some examples:

 Just as Satan and his demons are anti-Semitic because they are anti-God, the holy angels are pro-Semitic because they are pro-God.
 An example of this is in 2 Kings 6:8-17, where a host of holy angels gather to protect Israel against the Aramean army.